gemc/home/_documentation/quickstart.md

     * default
 </pre>

-The generated files define a geometry with a methane-gas target and a `flux` detector, and include a YAML steering card that shoots protons at the target.
+The generated files define a geometry with a methane-gas target and a %%flux%% detector, and include a YAML steering card that shoots protons at the target.

 To see all available options: